The Complete Checkmate Patterns List (with examples)

 Here’s the solution:

 So, my friend, learning all the tactical patterns and constantly sharpening your tactical eye, is the first step.
-But you’ll fail to notice tactics if your knowledge of mating patterns is weak.
+But you’ll fail to notice tactics if your knowledge of mating patterns in chess is weak.

 And just knowing isn’t enough.
 You should master them.